 At St Michael and All Angels physical exercise is very important.
 We offer a number of clubs including cricket, football, dodge-ball, dance, cheer-leading, basketball, tag rugby and cross country.
 In September gymnastics and fencing will also be available.
 From these clubs we have developed teams that compete with other schools from the local community.
 Here you will find reports written by the children to let you know how our teams have been getting on.

-We have appointed a Sports Crew and a set of enthusiastic journalists who will be given responsibility to interview players and record the action-packed accounts from each match or event.
+We have appointed a Sports Crew and a set of enthusiastic Sports Leaders for each year group who will be given responsibility to interview players and record the action-packed accounts from each match or event.

 School Sport Organising Crew

 What is a School Sport Organising Crew?